min2ha/ukwa-site/content/target/43499/index.en.md

   "subject": "EU Referendum"
 }

-# WWF - World Wildlife Fund: EU Vote: The UK’s Leading Conservation bodies call on ‘In’ and ‘Out’ camps to say what they will do for the environment.

 WWF article concerning the call for both sides of the debate to consider the environmental implications for either outcome of the EU referendum